xansec/hackathon-resources/gh-actions.md

 5. Now that the image is built,, push the image to the registry like last time:

 ```
-docker push ghcr.io/<Your GitHub Username>/fuzzme:latest
+docker push ghcr.io/<Your GitHub Username>/mayhem-cmake-example:latest
 ```

-   **Note:** If you have not already completed the [Docker+Mayhem tutorial](https://github.com/mayhemheroes/hackathon-resources/blob/main/docker-intro.md) section on making packages public, you may need to [go through the steps here](https://github.com/mayhemheroes/hackathon-resources/blob/main/docker-intro.md#build-and-push-the-docker-image) to make the package public.
+6. Next mark the package as public following these steps in GitHub: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-access-to-container-images-for-your-personal-account

+7. Finally, link the package to your mayhem-cmake-example following these steps in the GitHub documentation: https://docs.github.com/en/packages/learn-github-packages/connecting-a-repository-to-a-package#connecting-a-repository-to-a-user-owned-package-on-github

 Now it's time to create our Mayhemfile and setup the GitHub Action.